Azure/PSRule.Rules.Azure/docs/rules/en/Azure.AKS.Version.md

 Consider upgrading AKS control plan and nodes pools to the latest stable version of Kubernetes.

+## NOTES

+To configure this rule:

+- Override the `Azure_AKSMinimumVersion` configuration value with the minimum Kubernetes version.

 ## LINKS

 - [Supported Kubernetes versions in Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions).